 10. Sashiko

 This is a form of Japanese embroidery that uses simple running stitches to create decorative patterns.
 While you can use Sashiko to embellish clothes or household items, it is also a practical technique.
-You can use Sashiko to reinforce worn fabric in clothing, and to attach patches, while making the fabric stronger.
+It can reinforce worn fabrics, attach patches, and even strengthen the fabric itself!

 11. Darning